* * * * * * * * * * * *

-is one many of you can identify with – an uplifting look at a life that I am
+of you can identify with – an uplifting look at a life that I am determined to

-determined to live well, despite all the obstacles I have been dealt.
-At the
+live well, despite all the obstacles I have been dealt.
+At the heart of the

-heart of the story is the idea of LIVING with cancer.
-It took eight years to
+story is the idea of LIVING with cancer.
+It took eight years to correctly

-correctly diagnose my rare disease, Carcinoid/ Neuroendocrine Tumors.
-Then, they
+diagnose my rare disease, Carcinoid/ Neuroendocrine Tumors.
+Then, they said I

-said I would die in just a few more years.
-That was eighteen years ago, and here
+would die in just a few more years.
+That was 18 years ago, and here I am!

-I am!
 How have I faired?
 Very well.
-Read the book to find out how I have lived a
+Read the book to find out how I have lived a happy

-help to spread the positive word by telling your friends, by gifting the book,
+the positive word by telling your friends, by gifting the book, and by

 www.amazon.com page?
 We know how